smartheim/wakaamaNode/docs/api/objects-custom.md

 } your_object_instance_t;
 ```

-Use OBJECT_META() for the machine readable description part:
+Use OBJECT_META() to describe your object to the library:

 ```cpp
 OBJECT_META(your_object_instance_t, test_object, 1024, test_object_write_verify_cb,